KinsonDigital/.github/docs/CONTRIBUTING.md

 <h2 style="border:0;font-weight:bold" align="center">Branching</h2>

 The projects in the KinsonDigital organization have different branching models.
-Refer to the branching model list below to get pointed to the correct branching model documentation for that branching model.
+Refer to the different branching models used below to get pointed to the correct branching model documentation for that branching model.
+Go [here](https://github.com/KinsonDigital/.github/blob/master/docs/ProjectBranchingModelList.md) for a list of the branching models used for the KinsonDigital organization projects.

 1. [Branching Model 1](https://github.com/KinsonDigital/.github/blob/master/docs/BranchingModel1.md)
    > **Note** This is the most complicated branching model used with some of the projects.
-This gives projects such as [Velaptor](https://github.com/KinsonDigital/Velaptor) and [CASL](https://github.com/KinsonDigital/CASL) maximum control over changes and CICD to make sure that breaking changes do not end up in production.
-This branch is like GitFlow but with the added ability to deal with preview releases.
+This gives projects maximum control over changes and CICD to make sure that breaking changes do not end up in production.
+This branch is similar to GitFlow but with the added ability to deal with preview releases.
 2. [Branching Model 2](https://github.com/KinsonDigital/.github/blob/master/docs/BranchingModel2.md)
    > **Note** This is the simplest branching model.
-The projects that use this model is the [Velaptor Documentation](https://github.com/KinsonDigital/VelaptorDocs) website and all of the GitHub actions.
+This makes it easier to to contribute to with a sacrifice in maximum control.
+This is used more for projects are are more UI oriented with no public facing API to worry about.

 ---